How To Build An Easy Catapult For Kids?

 - Pencil Catapult – A fun catapult building activity for younger kids.
 It is one of the simplest catapults you can make with just pencils and rubber bands.

-Unlike educational board games or any other children board games, who thought Physics and STEM could be so much fun?
+Who thought Physics and STEM could be so much fun?
 You see, school life is all about exploring the small things around us.
 And a marshmallow catapult craft can help you explore the concept of time, distance, and speed clubbed with energy.